 No matter how small the income stream may seem, all those little sales can add up to create one full time, livable income!

 Before you start a farming business in Kenya, you will need to think about the different varieties of farming that will get into.

 The different farming choices might include planting different kinds of produce, poultry farming, fish farming, or rearing animals.

-Diversification is very important especially in crop farming because different kinds of crop shave different maturity rates.
+Diversification is very important especially in crop farming because different kinds of crops shave different maturity rates.

 Diversifying will make sure that you will have income all year round.
 Also, if one crop is unsuccessful, there are likely to be many others that are successful.

 Besides, this will help you discover what you are good at without losing time trying to do so.

 Also, read about Top 10 profitable business ideas in Kenya 2019

 Knowledge is Power